complexusprada/IntroLabs/IntroClassFiles/Tools/IntroClass/PasswordSpray/PasswordSpray.md

 ![](attachments/Clipboard_2020-06-16-10-37-09.png)

 Next we are going to password spray against SMB (port 445) which we know is open by the results of previous NMAP scan.
 For now lets transfer a list of usernames to our kali machine by netcat.
-To do it we need the ip of our machine and run the next commands.
-Cancel out netcat (Ctrl-C) after 3 seconds.
+To do it we need the ip of our machine and run the following command.

+`nc -lv -p 2222 > users`

 ![](attachments/kali-netcat.png)